Elevenlabs AudioNative Player

 Facebook Ads Campaigns with Activity Target

-This objective will be suitable for your campaign if you want to build not only some buzz around your brand, but also create a community and encourage users to interact under engaging content.
+This objective will suit your campaign if you want to build some buzz around your brand, create a community, and encourage users to interact with engaging content.
 Users will see the ad, and Facebook will target audiences from your target audience so that they engage with your company’s content as much as possible.

 A campaign optimized under Activity focuses on different forms of engagement.
 Under this, Facebook includes both conversation starts, video views and activity regarding a post – but also selected conversion goals, rather from the initial stages of interaction with the brand.
 This is also where you’ll find ads under page likes.

-It’s worth watching out for ads with video here – since Facebook takes video views for engagement, for animated spots it’s better to choose an ad target you care about in addition to views.
-If the ad contains a target address, you can calmly choose even Traffic instead of Activity.
-Comments or reactions in the case of video do not expect much – views are much cheaper and it is mainly under them that Facebook’s algorithm will optimize actions.
+It’s worth watching out for ads with video here – since Facebook takes video views for engagement, for animated spots, it’s better to choose an ad target you care about in addition to views.
+If the ad contains a target address, you can choose even Traffic instead of Activity calmly.
+Comments or reactions in the video case do not expect much – views are much cheaper, and it is mainly under them that Facebook’s algorithm will optimize actions.

 Facebook Ads campaigns with Contacts target

 This ad target is invaluable for businesses that offer products outside of e-commerce.
-Particularly if part of the sales process includes elements such as setting up an appointment, booking a visit, i.e. where we need specific data to people in order to further dispel doubts or match the offer to the expectations of the person leaving such contact.
+Particularly if part of the sales process includes elements such as setting up an appointment or booking a visit, i.e. where we need specific data to people to further dispel doubts or match the offer to the expectations of the person leaving such contact.

-It is in this type of campaign that we find one of the most important optimization events when it comes to contact acquisition – filling out an instant form.
-We are talking about a dedicated form on Facebook, partially filled in with the user’s data, without having to go to the company website, which promotes better results.
+In this type of campaign, we find one of the most important optimization events when it comes to contact acquisition – filling out an instant form.
+We are talking about a dedicated form on Facebook, partially filled in with the user’s data, without going to the company website, promoting better results.
 How to access such forms later, I wrote here In addition to this form of contact acquisition, Facebook also offers Messenger conversations, specific types of landing page conversions and phone calls.

 Facebook Ads campaigns with an Application Promotion goal